Phonics at Bishop Ellis

 Year 2 and above.

-Children from year 2 to year 6 will have at least 3 discrete spelling lessons a week which will cover the national curriculum spelling rules.
+Children from Advent 2 term in year 2 to year 6 will have at least 3 discrete spelling lessons a week which will cover the national curriculum spelling rules.
 All children will be given discrete lessons to support their understanding of spelling rules as well as covering the common exception words.
 Children who need to continue with discrete phonics sessions will continue to do so.

-As a result, all our children will be able to tackle any unfamiliar words as they read.
-At Bishop Ellis, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
+At Bishop Ellis, we model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.